History of Germans in Russia, Ukraine, and the Soviet Union: Decline of the Russian Germans

 The loyalties of Russian Germans during the revolution varied.
 While many supported the royalist forces and joined the White Army, others were committed to Alexander Kerensky's Provisional Government, to the Bolsheviks, and even to smaller forces like Nestor Makhno's.
-Russian Germans - including Mennonites and Evangelicals - fought on all sides in the Russian Revolution and Civil War.
+Russian Germans — including Mennonites and Evangelicals —- fought on all sides in the Russian Revolution and Civil War.
 Although some Russian Germans were very wealthy, others were quite poor and sympathised strongly with their Slavic neighbours.
 Educated Russian Germans were just as likely to have leftist and revolutionary sympathies as the ethnically Russian intelligentsia.

 In the chaos of the Russian Revolution and the civil war that followed it, many ethnic Germans were displaced within Russia or emigrated from Russia altogether.
 The chaos surrounding the Russian Civil War was devastating to many German communities, particularly to religious dissenters like the Mennonites.
 Many Mennonites hold the forces of Nestor Makhno in Ukraine particularly responsible for large-scale violence against their community.

 This period was also one of regular food shortages, caused by famine and the lack of long-distance transportation of food during the fighting.
 Coupled with the typhus epidemic and famine of the early 1920s, as many as a third of Russia's Germans may have perished.
 Russian German organisations in the Americas, particularly the Mennonite Central Committee, organised famine relief in Russia in the late 1920s.
 As the chaos faded and the Soviet Union's position became more secure, many Russian Germans simply took advantage of the end of the fighting to emigrate to the Americas.
 Emigration from the Soviet Union came to a halt in 1929 by Stalin's decree, leaving roughly one million Russian Germans within Soviet borders.

 The Soviet Union seized the farms and businesses of Russian Germans, along with all other farms and businesses, when Stalin ended Vladimir Lenin's New Economic Policy in 1929 and began the forced collectivization of agriculture and liquidation of large land holdings.

 Nonetheless, Soviet nationalities policy had, to some degree, restored the institutions of Russian Germans in some areas.
-In July 1924, the Volga German Autonomous Soviet Socialist Republic was founded, giving the Volga Germans some autonomous German language institutions.
+In July 1924, the Volga German Autonomous Soviet Socialist Republic was founded, giving the Volga Germans some autonomous German-language institutions.
+Several ethnic German national raions were all so set up in the 1920s in Ukraine, Crimea, north Caucasus, Georgia, Orenburg and Siberia.
 The Lutheran church, like nearly all religious affiliations in Russia, was ruthlessly suppressed under Stalin.
 But, for the 600,000-odd Germans living in the Volga German ASSR, German was the language of local officials for the first time since 1881.